hslatman/bug-tracker/README.md

 The PHP container depends on roach1 for retrieving and storing data.
 Data for each of the nodes is stored in three separate Docker volumes.

+After starting the Docker container, the Swagger UI exposing the Bug Tracker API can be reached at localhost:8080 or on the IP of your docker-machine (i.e. 192.168.99.100:8080).
+The CockroachDB web interface, showing the current status of the cluster and its nodes, is exposed on port 8090.

 ## SQL

 CockroachDB supports the PostgreSQL Wire Protocol.